JayasuryaThirumaran/MLOps_Assignment_10_Kubeflow/readme.md

 - **Tenure:** refers to the number of years that the customer has been a client of the bank.
 Normally, older clients are more loyal and less likely to leave a bank.
 - **Balance:** is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
 - **NumOfProducts:** refers to the number of products that a customer has purchased through the bank.
 - **HasCrCard:** denotes whether or not a customer has a credit card.
-This column is also relevant since people with a credit card are less likely to leave the bank.
+This column is also relevant since people with credit card are less likely to leave the bank.
 - **IsActiveMember:** Active customers are less likely to leave the bank.
 - **EstimatedSalary:** as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
 - **Exited:** whether or not the customer left the bank.
 (0=No,1=Yes)

 ---

-## Assignment Tasks
+## Assignment Tasks.

+### Note: Please refer to the lab guide material on Kubeflow, for all the commands needed to complete the following tasks.

 **1. Understanding the given files**